Jsparrow/jsparrow.github.io/docs/rules/rearrange-class-members.md

 ---
 title: Rearrange Class Members
 description:
     This rule rearranges the body declarations of a class based on the Oracle Code Convention for File Organization.
+tags: ["rule"]
 ---

 # Rearrange Class Members